LBruyne/Scalable-Collaborative-zkSNARK/README.md

 In this command, $l$ represents the packing factor, and the circuit size is calculated as $n = d \times 2^{w}$.

 The program outputs the time taken for the a server running the protocol and its actual communication cost (both incoming and outgoing data) during the proof generation.
 This output can be redirected to a file for further analysis.
 To switch modes, try different Rust features.
-You can change to `collaborative` mode if you have enough well-connected hardware resources.
+You can change to `collaborative` mode if you have enough hardware resources.

 ## Project layout